 The choice is yours on how you use your monthly Azure credit.
 Use the credit toward on almost any Azure service including Virtual Machines, Web Apps, Cloud Services, Mobile Services, Storage, SQL Databases, Content Delivery Network, HDInsight, Media Services, and many more.

 Support plans, Application Insights, Visual Studio subscriptions, Visual Studio Team Services, third-party branded products, products sold through Marketplace, and products otherwise sold separately from Azure (for example, Microsoft Azure Active Directory Premium) are the only exceptions; you’ll be billed for any of these services used.

 While the monthly Azure credit for Visual Studio subscribers is great for your personal dev/test workloads, it isn’t optimal for work you’re doing as a team.
 Thankfully, we’ve created a couple options for you to get lower dev/test rates, access to Windows 10 for dev/test, along with other advantages:

 Enterprise Dev/Test: if your organization has an Enterprise Agreement (EA) purchasing contract with Microsoft

 Pay-As-You-Go Dev/Test: if you don’t have an EA

 You can review the specifics for each monthly Azure credit offer for Visual Studio subscribers here:

-Visual Studio Enterprise (for both Visual Studio Enterprise with MSDN and Visual Studio Enterprise – annual)
+Visual Studio Enterprise (for both Visual Studio Enterprise and Visual Studio Enterprise – annual)

-Visual Studio Professional (for both Visual Studio Professional with MSDN and Visual Studio Professional – annual)
+Visual Studio Professional (for both Visual Studio Professional and Visual Studio Professional – annual)